- This review was updated after the player received the Nougat version. All new remarks are in red color.

 If you “serve” your media then don’t worry about cable management since everything you will need is located at the back (power, HDMI, LAN, S/PDIF)

-The remote is quite good.
+The remote is nice.

 Overall, no complaints regarding design and build quality with the red stripe exception.